 He investigated it and came to know that the mercury vapor has resulted in this proper image formation.
 Thus, this accident became the pathway for one of the most important discoveries in the history of cameras.

 So, the first commercial photography camera was the Daguerreotype camera.
 So, let us see how it looks.

 It consists of two boxes, the rear part, and the front part.

-The front part contains the lens and the rear apart with the ground glass slider.
+The front part contains the lens and the rear part with the ground glass slider.

-He started manufactured these cameras from June 1839 through one of his relatives, Alphonse Giroux.
+He started manufacturing these cameras in June 1839 through one of his relatives, Alphonse Giroux.